 The room I was in was probably the smallest I’ve ever come across, but it was lovely and quaint.
-The only complaint was that the doors were not sound proof.
-Not even a bit, so you could hear every single sound from the corridor.
+The only complaint I have is that the doors are not sound proof.
+Not even a bit, so you can hear every single sound from the corridor.

 Breakfast and business